davidjwalling/drinker/docs/Linux.md

 ### Create an SSH Key-Pair on your Client System and Upload it

 When we use our SSH client account "callisto" to access our server, we will not be prompted for a password stored anywhere on the server.
 Instead, we will be prompted for a "passphrase" that has been used to encrypt a private key on our client computer.
 Here our client is a Windows 10 laptop.
 The private key must never leave the laptop.
-It's corresponding part, a public key, will be uploaded to the cloud-based server.
+Its corresponding part, a public key, will be uploaded to the cloud-based server.
 The SSH service will confirm our identify by exchanging signed or encrypted data that can only be verified or decrypted by the other half of the key-pair.
 Here I use the popular puttygen utility to create the key-pair.
 PuTTY can be downloaded <a href="https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.74-installer.msi">here</a>.

 <hr><table><tr><td><img src="../images/putty-1.png"></td></tr></table><hr>